lesliefinlayson/Pyber_Challenge/README.md

 _Average Fare per Driver by City Type_

 The average fare per driver is highest in rural cities.
-Rural city average fare per drriver is calcuated to be over 40% greater than average fare per ride in suburban cities and over three times greater than the average fare per ride for urban cities.
+Rural city average fare per driver is calcuated to be over 40% greater than average fare per ride in suburban cities and over three times greater than the average fare per ride for urban cities.

 _Total Fares Over Time by City Type_